Influence of Arabic on Spanish: Idafa

-The Idafa was a feature of the Mozarabic dialects which had a major formative on modern Spanish.
+The Idafa was a feature of the Mozarabic dialects which had a major formative influence on modern Spanish.
 Although this morphological structure is no longer in use, it is still widely present in toponyms throughout Spain including names of recent origin such as the suburban colonies of Ciudalcampo and Guadalmar in Madrid and Malaga respectively.

 Toponyms (place names) in Spain of Arabic origin

-There are thousands of place names derived from Arabic in the Iberian peninsula including provinces and regions, cities, towns, villages and even neighborhoods and streets.
+There are thousands of place names derived from Arabic in the Iberian Peninsula including provinces and regions, cities, towns, villages and even neighborhoods and streets.
 They also include geographical features such as mountains, mountain ranges, valleys and rivers.
 Toponyms derived from Arabic are common in Spain except for those regions which never came under Muslim rule or where it was particularly short-lived.
 These regions include Galicia and the Northern coast (Asturias, Cantabria and the Basque country) as well as much of Catalonia, Navarre and northern Aragon.
 Regions where place names of Arabic origin are particularly common are Balearics, Eastern Coast (Valencia and Murcia) and Andalusia.

 Those toponyms which maintained their pre-Islamic name during the Muslim period were generally Arabized, and the mark of either the old Arabic pronunciation or the popular pronunciation from which it derived is sometimes noticeable in their modern names: e.g. Latin Hispalis = Arabic Ishbiliya = modern Sevilla.